upenn-embedded/final-project-s25-the-algorithm/README.md

 ## Sprint Review #1

 ### Last week's progress
 Last week, our primary focus was to receive approval for our BOM and secure outside fundraising for the additional amount necessary for our project.
 Both of these goals were completed, and we've made progress with mechanical assembly as well as some initial testing.
 Our stepper motors and motor drivers were delivered the past week, and they were both tested on an Arduino Uno.
 We were able to control the motor using the motor drivers from the Arduino.
 Regarding the mechanical assembly, we successfully manufactured our top plate (holding the three stepper motors for the Delta robot topology), as well as one bicep for each of our three robotic arms.
 This was done in Pennovation.
-We linked a [video](https://drive.google.com/file/d/16dpmQQ3RvTcFo5i6i9GO-tgf3tGaEsDI/view?usp=drive_link) demonstrating stepper motor control with our MCU and motor driver, along with images of our precision-manufactured bicep and top plate, which you can see below.
+We linked a [video](https://drive.google.com/file/d/16dpmQQ3RvTcFo5i6i9GO-tgf3tGaEsDI/view?usp=drive_link) demonstrating stepper motor control with our MCU and motor driver, along with images of our precision-manufactured top plate and bicep, which you can see below.

 ![image](https://github.com/user-attachments/assets/4263ab9f-5866-4fe5-9de7-48d5fb81ee17)

 ![image](https://github.com/user-attachments/assets/7ee64358-9cd2-4ea0-9587-2e692d12a526)

 ### Current state of project
 Although we have made progress with initial testing and mechanical assembly, we are still waiting on the majority of parts to arrive, so we are mostly blocked from any further progress in our current state.
 However, we are still able to make progress, as outlined in the "Next week's plan" section.